 12 Nov When Flexible Means More than Remote: Best Practices for a Flexible Work Culture

-Due to pressures from the pandemic, 1 in 4 women, including 1 in 3 mothers, are considering downshifting their careers or leaving the workforce.
+Due to pressures from the pandemic, 1 in 4 women, including 1 in 3 mothers, are seeking for flexible work culture or intent to leave the workforce.
 This statistic equates to approximately two million women who are considering leaving the workforce.
 Women in the Workplace 2020, LeanIn.org and McKinsey, 2020